Beckdus/Guild-on-Base-Learn-Roles/README.md

-data optimization and future roles and
+data optimization and future roles an